MicrosoftDocs/win32/desktop-src/Controls/lvm-editlabel.md

 ---
 title: LVM\_EDITLABEL message
-description: Begins in-place editing of the specified list-view item's text.
+description: Begins in-place editing of the specified list-view items text.
 The message implicitly selects and focuses the specified item.
-You can send this message explicitly or by using the ListView\_EditLabel macro. ms.assetid: 'b63f13f1-6e66-4770-af84-30bcdb241727'
+You can send this message explicitly or by using the ListView\_EditLabel macro. ms.assetid: b63f13f1-6e66-4770-af84-30bcdb241727
+keywords:
-keywords: ["LVM_EDITLABEL message Windows Controls"]
+- LVM_EDITLABEL message Windows Controls
 topic_type:
 - apiref
 api_name: